Cummins (CMI) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the engine maker had lost 10.68% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 10.91% and lagging the S&P 500's loss of 2.95% in that time.
+Prior to today's trading, shares of the engine maker had lost 8.28% over the past month.
+This has lagged the Auto-Tires-Trucks sector's loss of 4.19% and the S&P 500's gain of 0.25% in that time.

 Cummins will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Cummins to post earnings of $4.70 per share.
 This would mark year-over-year growth of 16.34%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8 billion, up 25.27% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $8 billion, up 25.27% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $18.95 per share and revenue of $32.06 billion, which would represent changes of +25.33% and +14.19%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Cummins.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Cummins currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Cummins is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Cummins's current valuation metrics, including its Forward P/E ratio of 12.13.
-Its industry sports an average Forward P/E of 11.57, so we one might conclude that Cummins is trading at a premium comparatively.
+Investors should also note Cummins's current valuation metrics, including its Forward P/E ratio of 11.81.
+This valuation marks a premium compared to its industry's average Forward P/E of 11.38.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.